Professional Stockbroker Exams

 • Dates are subject to change.

 Candidates who have registered and are absent for an exam will forfeit their exam fee and will have to register for the next exam session.
+No exceptions will be considered.

 Course Information

 Once students have registered for one or more of the Professional Stockbroker Examinations, they will be provided with the most recent study material.
-These materials may include references to prescribed textbooks, study notes, practical examples, and exercises.
+These materials may include prescribed textbooks, study notes, practical examples, and exercises.
 Online contact sessions with subject matter experts are recommended but not compulsory.
 Students can also reach out to experts for help on specific course content.

 Note: Study materials are continuously revised.
 Using outdated content may not adequately prepare students for their exams.